-Thru’s Managed File Transfer as a Service (MFTaaS) platform provides a cloud-based data transfer solution that easily integrates with integration platforms as a service (iPaaS) via MFT Connectors for Dell Boomi and MuleSoft.
+Thru’s platform with Managed File Transfer as a Service (MFTaaS) solution set provides a cloud-based data transfer solution that easily integrates with integration platforms as a service (iPaaS) via MFT Connectors for Boomi and MuleSoft.
 Thru’s iPaaS connectors enable enterprises to instantly map data transfer workflows to integration platforms, removing any need for custom coding or scripting and adds powerful features like encryption for all transfers, management of endpoints and monitoring to track all activity.

 Companies get several powerful features when managing data transfers with Thru rather than legacy data transfer systems:

 - “Point-and-click” flow creation – Users can easily create data transfer workflows and label according to business use cases.
 These workflows can then be reused for other use cases, enabling fast business process creation.
 No need for coding or scripting.

 - Self-service onboarding – Partners don’t need to be manually configured by the enterprise thanks to a self-service portal in Thru.
 Users can log in and view workflows they are subscribed to and set up their own endpoints, making B2B integration with the enterprise loosely coupled and onboarding/changes more efficient.